In carton production, the most expensive mistake often appears in folding and separation rather than the cutting line.

 If perforation is too sparse, tearing is hard.
 If it is too dense, the product can become weak during handling.

-- Tear ease and strength must be balanced.
+• Tear ease and strength are balanced together.

 What rubbering does

 Rubbering helps the product release from the rule and supports waste control after cutting.
-The wrong rubber can leave marks, make release difficult or cause machine stops.
+An unsuitable rubber choice can leave marks, make release difficult or cause machine stops.

 Rubber hardness and placement are chosen according to substrate thickness, detail density and machine speed.